actuator/com.tcl.browser/CWE-94.md

 This vulnerability is particularly concerning because:
 - The victim does not need to grant any special permissions to any installed applications.
-- The attack can be initiated remotely without user interaction.
+- The attack can be initiated remotely.

 ![image](https://github.com/actuator/com.tcl.browser/blob/main/poc.gif)